 Students new to media generally begin as unpaid volunteers and learn the ropes from experienced students.
 Academic practicum credit and/or internship credit may be available for these positions.

 Met Media has a number of paid hourly and Work-Study positions in which eligible students may receive compensation through the federal or Colorado Work-Study programs.
-Volunteer contributors who do not receive Work-Study may be eligible for compensation tied to the content they create.
+Student leaders receive a monthly stipend.

 Core Requirements for All Positions